 Unlike read counters, the calculation and write-back counters do not ripple.
-Instead, when carry \(\circled{i}\) is asserted, the value of \texttt{rd\_cntr\#m} propagates to \texttt{cal\_cntr\#m} and then \texttt{wr\_cntr\#m}.
-This mirrors the dataflow: read \(\rightarrow\) compute \(\rightarrow\) write.
-By synchronizing but decoupling these groups, the design supports lightweight task-level pipelining, enabling parallel read, compute, and write without interference, thereby boosting throughput.
-Together, the counters represent the complete computation context.
-For example, with \(\texttt{cntr0}=11\), \(\texttt{rd\_cntr1}=2\), \(\texttt{rd\_cntr2}=5\), \(\texttt{rd\_cntr3}=1\), and \(\texttt{rd\_cntr4}=0\), the system is fetching the \(12^{\text{th}}\) group of data in the \(3^{\text{rd}}\) tile, spatial position 5, output channel 1, layer 0.
-A mapping function combines these counters to compute the precise memory address.
-The dataflow begins with read counters selecting data positions in memory.
-The address generator then produces read addresses for \(\theta\)RAM, xRAM, and \(\beta\)RAM, preloading tile data into on-chip buffers for the OBC-GEMM unit.
-During computation, calculation counters fix the output position, and once complete, write counters inherit this context to generate write addresses for YRAM.
-This counter architecture also supports bias addition and padding.
-Bias is conditionally applied when \texttt{cal\_cntr1} indicates the last tile at a spatial location, avoiding redundant accumulation.
-Padding is handled by monitoring \texttt{cntr0}, allowing detection of invalid regions and insertion of appropriate padding at output boundaries.
+Instead, when carry \(\circled{i}\) is asserted, \texttt{rd\_cntr\#m} values propagate to \texttt{cal\_cntr\#m} and \texttt{wr\_cntr\#m}, reflecting the dataflow: read \(\rightarrow\) compute \(\rightarrow\) write.
+This synchronization but decoupling enables lightweight task-level pipelining, allowing parallel read, compute, and write without interference, boosting throughput.
+Together, the counters define the complete computation context.
+For example, \(\texttt{cntr0}=11\), \(\texttt{rd\_cntr1}=2\), \(\texttt{rd\_cntr2}=5\), \(\texttt{rd\_cntr3}=1\), \(\texttt{rd\_cntr4}=0\) corresponds to fetching the 12\textsuperscript{th} data group in tile 3, spatial position 5, output channel 1, layer 0.
+A mapping function combines these counters to generate precise memory addresses.
+Read counters select memory positions, the address generator fetches tile data from \(\theta\)RAM, xRAM, and \(\beta\)RAM into buffers, calculation counters fix output positions, and write counters generate YRAM addresses.
+The architecture also supports bias addition—applied only at the last tile of a spatial location—and padding, inserted by monitoring \texttt{cntr0} to detect invalid regions at output boundaries.